rettersoft/docs/src/pages/docs/classes/tasks-scheduling.md

 ]
 ```

 - **after :** Defined in seconds.
-You can define a delay for methods with invocationType:IMMEDIATE.
-This means execute this method after this delay, but immediately execute it.
-They won't be queued.
+You can define a delay for all kinds of methods.
+This means execute the method after the provided amount of seconds delay.
 We currently support delays up to 12 hours.
 - **method :** Name of the method to call.
 - **classId (optional) :** Name of class.
 If not given, same classId will be used making this request.
 - **instanceId (optional) :** Instance id for a class.
 If not given request will be sent to the same instance making this request.